Assembly & Packaging

 Rolling Hills provides outsourcing for light assembly and sub-assembly, using both automated or manual methods.
 Our workers with disabilities are eager to learn your specific project requirements – simple or complex.
 They take pride in knowing that their performance will meet or exceed your finished package standards.

 Over 50,000 square feet of production and warehouse space are at your disposal.
 Truck docks can accommodate four 53-foot trailers.
-Our central Illinois location is less that 2 hours from Chicago, Dubuque or Quad Cities.
+Our central Illinois location is less than 2 hours from Chicago, Dubuque, or Quad Cities.

 Rolling Hills employs workers with disabilities, but we work to find their abilities.
 Developmental and supportive training is vital for the individual to improve or advance an extent of personal skills.
 Our work program provides dignity and respect as the individuals we serve help themselves and their families.

 Rolling Hills Progress Center offers quality outsource contracting.
 We are organized with a two-fold purpose: providing services to a diversity of customers in the United States and to our local client workers with developmental disabilities.

 Rolling Hills has been a private non-profit business since 1975.
 We believe that persons with disabilities can develop unlimited potential from meaningful vocational, educational, and social training provided at the Center.
 Our workers want what everyone wants: the chance to contribute to their family, their community, and to enrich their own lives through productive work.
 Rolling Hills Progress Center gives them that opportunity.

 Tiffany Miller is June's worker of the month.
 Tiffany started at Rolling Hills in April of 2022 and is catching on extremely fast.
 She is always her...Continue Reading

 Worker of the year

 Special shout out to our 2021 Workers of the YearPlant 1 Cassie BillerPlant 2 Theresa Von Schrott Continue Reading

 November Worker of the Month